top of page

 4. Japanese knotweed was not seen on this property, but it can be seen on a neighbouring property or land where more than 7 metres away from the boundary.

-Japanese knotweed can be a serious problem for home owners.
-There are no quick-fix herbicide treatments to ensure immediate Japanese knotweed eradication.
+Japanese knotweed poses a significant challenge for homeowners, as there are no quick-fix herbicide treatments to guarantee its immediate eradication.

 How Much Does Japanese Knotweed Removal Cost?